shikha1108/notes/technicalTerms.md

 ```

 #### Garbage collection:
-* What: (If I have to talk about garbage collection, I can say that) In Java is the process by which the Java Virtual Machine (JVM) automatically reclaims memory that is no longer in use by the program.
-Java uses an automatic garbage collector to manage memory, and this helps in preventing memory leaks and simplifies memory management for developers.
+* What: (If I have to talk about garbage collection, I can say that garbage collection) In Java is the automatic process of reclaiming memory occupied by the objects that is no longer rechable or not in use by the program.
+* Why: (The biggest advantage of using garbage collectionis that) Is to prevent memory leaks and improve the overall memory management of java programs.
+* How: It operates in the background, and developers don't explicitly free memory as in languages like C++.
+Instead, the Java Virtual Machine (JVM) is responsible for managing memory and performing garbage collection.
+Java has different garbage collection algorithms, such as Serial, Parallel, CMS (Concurrent Mark-Sweep), G1 (Garbage First), etc.

 #### Functional Interface:
 * What: (If I have to talk about Fuctional Interface, I can say that Functional Interface) Is an interface that declares only one abstract method.
 Can still have multiple default or static methods, but one abstract method.
-* Why: Functional interfaces are crucial to use lambda expressions and functional programming features introduced in Java 8.
+* Why: (The main adavantage of using Functional interfaces) Are crucial to use lambda expressions and functional programming features introduced in Java 8.
 * How: (Lets take an example,)
 >We created a functional interface with have one abstract method and additionally static method.
 ```java